Yaska/redux-mediaquery/README.md

   You can call `unlisten()` when you need to remove the listener it puts on window, for example when you are
-  **Note**: this stores the dispatch handler.
-If you want it to look up the dispatch handler at runtime (e.g. because you change the store), you can dispatch `mediaQueryTracker(...)` as an action.
+  **Note**: If you want, you can dispatch `mediaQueryTracker(...)` as an action.
   In that case, do not provide the `dispatch` argument.
 This requires you to use the `redux-thunk` middleware.

-1. Connect components to the store and conditionally render things:
+5. Connect components to the store and conditionally render things:

   ```jsx
   @connect(({responsive}) => ({